MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -AutoSubscribeNewMembers
-The AutoSubscribeNewMembers switch specifies whether to automatically subscribe new members that are added to the Office 365 Group to conversations and calendar events.
+The AutoSubscribeNewMembers switch specifies whether to automatically subscribe new members that are added to the Microsoft 365 Group to conversations and calendar events.
 Only users that are added to the group after you enable this setting are automatically subscribed to the group..

 - To subscribe new members to conversations and calendar events, use the AutoSubscribeNewMembers switch without a value.